 - Phone: 617-726-6826

-For more than 70 years, patients from around the world have come to our division for surgical care.
-We are also a major referral center for complex thoracic conditions and previously unsuccessful surgical treatments.
+For more than 70 years, patients from around the world have come to the Massachusetts General Hospital Division of Thoracic Surgery for surgical care.
+We are a major referral center for complex thoracic conditions and previously unsuccessful surgical treatments.

 Our board-certified thoracic surgeons have extensive experience across the full spectrum of thoracic surgical procedures and treat conditions such as: